How to get Unstuck and Bridge the Digital Divide

 But there is a way out.
 Bring in outside eyes to help you look at the hamster wheel and see if it’s what you need it to be.
 This can also help remove the bias of an internal person with an agenda or a career path to navigate.
 An outsider can ask those dumb questions about the elephant in the hamster wheel without worrying about their position or advancement.

-At Arc we believe it’s time to stop making people afraid of the future.
-And we want to empower organisations to find a way that’s right for them.
+At Making Change Happen we want to empower organisations to find a way that’s right for them.
 We work to give them the space they need to get unstuck and keep moving forward.
 We act as a partner to build a safe shared space of curiosity and learning – to make change happen.
 Which is pretty special, don’t you think?

 If you’d like us to help you give your leaders and employees the space to think, or find the elephants in your hamster wheels, get in touch talk@MakingChangeHappen.co.uk We’d love to work with you.